Gen Z, iGen, or Centennials: Born 1996 and later

 - I did not flatted the dough before baking and they were a perfect shape.

-- I omitted the nuts though I thinks nut would be good.
+- I omitted the nuts though I think they would be good.

 FREE gift for subscribers!